What a Coordinated Troll Attack Actually Looks Like (And How Fast It Spreads)

 First, Understand the Battlefield

 Facebook isn't just a social network — for billions of people, it's where they get news, run businesses, build communities, and spend hours of their day.
-With nearly 3 billion monthly active users, it's one of the most powerful amplification machines ever built.
+With over 3 billion monthly active users, it's one of the most powerful amplification machines ever built.
 That same reach that helps you grow an audience also means coordinated attacks can find you fast.

 The Anatomy of an Attack: A Realistic Timeline